Black women and anxiety: hiding feelings to survive

-Black woman with anxiety
+Black women and anxiety

 I am a Black woman of size and I have anxiety.
 That simple 11-word sentence took a lot of courage to write.

 Some people reading this may not understand the bravery it takes for me to be so vulnerable.
 So, let me explain:

 I spent much of my life being labeled a ‘worrier.’
 Someone who, as my mother would say, ‘just liked to worry.’
 And I promise you that was never the case.
-I didn’t like to worry, I just didn’t know how not to worry.
-When anything happened I had no control over the spiraling thoughts that would consume me oftentimes stopped me in my tracks.
-So, I spent the majority of my life believing that I was incapable.
-And for a Black woman that is essentially 5’10” tall and weighs 260 pounds the feelings I was experiencing internally did not align with what society told me was appropriate for a Black woman (especially a Black woman of my stature) should be experiencing.
-Therefore, I internalized that something was inherently wrong with me, until a few years ago…
+I didn’t like to worry; I just didn’t know how not to worry.
+When anything happened, I had no control over the spiraling thoughts that would consume me and oftentimes stop me in my tracks.
+So, I spent most of my life believing I was incapable.

 So, because I’m a Black woman of size, I don’t think that idea of me being anxious even crosses most people’s minds.
 Because of that, I’m often thought of as rude and unapproachable.

 I was trying to figure out what was the best thing to say.
 Would they like me?
 How would I be perceived?
 What should I say?
 How should I say it?
-Question after question would be spiliaring through my mind to the point where I was completely frozen.
+Question after question would be spiraling through my mind to the point where I was completely frozen.
 And to know that people interpreted my angst and inner turmoil as me being unapproachable frustrates me.

 Being able to look at these situations in hindsight allows me to better think about how my race and gender impacted several of these scenarios.
 I know that there is still a pervasive belief that Black women are extroverted, boisterous, and confident.
-I am not those things, which worsened my anxiety.
-Knowing that I would never live up to that expectation of who people may assume me to be, made things worse for me.
+I am not those things, and that worsened my anxiety.
+Black woman and anxiety wasn't seen as a possibility.

-Anxiety manifests in various ways, and for many of us (specifically Black women) we have had to learn to be ‘high functioning’.
+Anxiety manifests in various ways, and for many of us (specifically Black women), we have had to learn to be ‘high functioning.'
 We don’t get to simply be anxious nor receive grace.
 So, several of the ways my anxiety manifests itself is because I learned that I needed to hide my feelings.
 It’s a privilege to be open about your anxiety, one that I haven’t often been afforded.
 But I have decided that I’m going to change that narrative.

 As our worlds continue to expand and grow, it’s important that we hold space for others.
 This may take various forms, thinking critically about our automatic assumptions about others, allowing people to show us who they are in their own time, and remembering that there isn’t one way to be anxious.

-So, if you happen to see me out and about remember, I am a Black woman and I have anxiety.
+So, if you happen to see me out and about, remember, I am a Black woman, and I have anxiety.

 Dr. Elena Simpkins